mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 Casra called out to her, "The wind speaks!"

-Setre responded, "Ulu listens!"
+Setre responded, "The wind listens!"

-They looked on as the forest swallowed her cursed blue light, a living memory of Ara wandering in the darkness.
+They watched her blue light fade away, swallowed by that pervasive darkness of the forest they'd made a home in.
+Casra and Linyu headed back in while Kipnu stayed outside for a while to think.

+"Don't stay out too long," said Casra.
+"There's a chill in the air."

 <!--